 To help narrow down the list of benefits that a company should offer, we have made the following list of a few broad types of employee benefits that should point you in the right direction.

-Keeping in mind the COVID-19 pandemic, health benefits are the most essential aspect any organization should focus on.
+Keeping in mind the COVID-19 pandemic, health benefits and a good corporate healthcare plan are the most essential aspect any organization should focus on.
 Health benefits encompass a wide range of applicable aspects under its umbrella, a few of which are mentioned below.

 Medical insurance - The most common type of insurance offered by companies across the globe, medical insurance is nevertheless a vital part of maintaining a happy and healthy workforce.
 Doctor consultations, hospitalization expenses, prescribed medication, surgeries etc., all come under medical insurance for employees.